kunzaatko/MakieMaestro.jl/docs/src/workflows/documenter.md

     is already included at the top of the block for convenience so there is no need to add it yourself.

-You can also use named blocks with the same format as for the documenter [`@example` block](@extref Documenter :std:label:`reference-at-example`).
+You can also use named blocks with the same format as for the documenter [`@example` block](@extref Documenter reference-at-example).
 The code will be evaluated in the same module as the `@example` blocks with this name, so it will have the global variables at its disposal.

 For example this is possible to have